List of exercises

 Exercises: Xarray-2

 Let’s change from climate science to finance for this example.
-Put the stock prices and trading volumes of three companies over ten days in one dataset.
+Put the stock prices and trading volumes of three companies in one dataset.
 Create an Xarray Dataset that uses time and company as dimensions and contains two DataArrays: stock_price

 and trading_volume